What are emotion dreams about?

 What is most related to dreams of emotions?

-Emotions dreams are notable because they have substantially more verbs, movement, general thinking, events, senses, general movement, qualities, characters, depression, torturing, falling in love than 95% of other dream symbols.
+Emotions dreams are notable because they have substantially more verbs, movement, general thinking, senses, events, general movement, qualities, characters, depression, torturing, falling in love than 95% of other dream symbols.

 What symbols least related to dreams of emotions?